 Tapping employees as part of the content creation process speeds up the process.
 When you use a Collaborative Learning platform, anyone in the company can easily create a course.
 You can make the most of your employees’ valuable institutional knowledge and create more relevant courses.

 To treat training as an investment, you need the data to show that investment is paying off.
 It's not enough to create courses and hope they help people learn.
-Hard numbers will help you prove training ROI, earn C-suite buy-in, and make a case for bigger budgets.
+Hard numbers will help you prove training ROI, earn C-suite buy-in, and make a case for bigger budgets for continued business success.

 Invest in an LMS or learning platform that can collect robust analytics data.
 You'll want to see course completion rates and information on how learners interacted with your courses and whether they found them helpful.
 With an advanced tool, you can connect your learning platform with other tools, like your CRM, to directly see how training affects employee performance.